brug-be/rubycamp2015/outdoor.md

   * Stan : I'm in my shoes
   * Cecile: I"m in with my shoes.
   * Oana
+  * Thomas G.: I'm in with my :athletic_shoe:
 * freesbie
   * Boris
   * Toch